wangrunlin/seo-nextjs-starter/README.md

 For more information on configuring environment variables in Vercel, you can refer to the [Vercel Environment Variables Documentation][Vercel Environment Variables].

+## Technical Details

+### Metadata Management

+In Next.js, you can manage metadata using various conventions, including `robots.ts`, `sitemap.ts`, and layout metadata in `layout.tsx`.
+This allows you to define how your application interacts with search engines and social media platforms.
+For more details, refer to the [Next.js Metadata Documentation][Next.js Metadata Documentation].

+### Open Graph Image Generation

+To optimize social media image generation, you can use the Vercel `@vercel/og` library.
+This library allows you to create dynamic Open Graph images using HTML and CSS, which can enhance how your content appears on social media platforms.
+For more information, check the [Open Graph Image Generation Documentation][Open Graph Image Generation Documentation].

+## SEO Resources

+For more information on SEO best practices and guides, check out the [Ahrefs SEO Guide][Ahrefs SEO Guide].

 ## Deployment

 You can easily deploy your application to Vercel with a single click.
 Click the button below to get started: